Close Menu

 ALCOHOLISMdisability benefits

-If you are an alcoholic and you file a claim for SSD benefits because you have cancer, then the SSA should find your alcoholism is not material to your case.
+If you have alcoholism and you file a claim for SSD benefits because you have cancer, then the SSA should find your alcoholism is not material to your case.
 It is not material to your case, because you are not able to work due to cancer, whether you drink or not.
 If alcoholism has nothing to do with your condition, then it should not prevent the SSA from giving you benefits.

 The best thing you can do for yourself, if you have alcoholism, is to stop drinking.
 Not only is this a wise choice for your health, but it will allow the SSA to focus on other medical conditions.
-Additionally, you should seek the help of Cannon Disability Law in your case, because having an attorney with experience can make all the difference in winning the claim.
+Additionally, you should seek the help of our SSD law firm in your case, because having an attorney with experience can make all the difference in winning the claim.

 DRUG ADDICTION